Articdive/JNoise/.github/README.md

 ## Usage

 ### Picking your Noise-Type.
-The JNoise library supports Perlin-, OpenSimplex-, Value- and white-noise.
+The JNoise library supports Perlin-, OpenSimplex-, Value- and white noise.

 It also supports octavated (fractals) versions of Perlin-, OpenSimplex-, Value- and white-noise.

-Every noise-type has different features, e.g. Perlin Noise supports different types of Interpolation, whereas OpenSimplex does not support Interpolation.
+Every noise-type has different features, e.g. Perlin Noise supports different types of interpolation, whereas OpenSimplex does not support interpolation.

 These are all documented in the respective builders/generators of the noise-type.

-Normally if you are using an IDE, the code-completition is intuitive enough to use this library without having to check for features.
+Normally if you are using an IDE, the code-completition is intuitive enough to use this library without having to check the source-code.

-Example: Creating a noise-generator using Perlin Noise with cosine Interpolation.
+Example: Creating a noise-generator using Perlin Noise with cosine interpolation.
 ```java
         JNoise perlinCosine = JNoise.newBuilder().perlin().setInterpolation(InterpolationType.COSINE).setSeed(1729).build();
 ```